leebyron/testcheck-js/README.md

 ### Typescript

-If you write your tests in Typescript, you can get full types by including a definition file.
+If you write your tests in Typescript, include the testcheck type definitions.

 ```javascript
 ///<reference path='node_modules/testcheck/dist/testcheck.d.ts'/>